 Russell rewrote an original script by Annie Mumolo, who co-wrote Bridesmaids, and turned it into a Russell film, with a narrative woven through with flashbacks and a dreamy narration from Joy’s grandmother (Diane Ladd), the only member of her family to encourage her apart from her ex-husband.
 Russell does self-defeating family dynamics, tangled in jealousy and resentment and self interest, well but the soap opera constantly undercutting her efforts is so overwrought that it never feels authentic.
 The colorful mess of this family is just another anchor trying to keep her from sailing to success.

 Russell manages to put his stamp on what might otherwise be a conventional biopic and Lawrence makes Joy another of Russell’s great fighters, rolling with every punch and getting back up for the next round.
 She earns every victory.
 It’s just that the story is all over the place, a mess of colliding tones and cascades of setbacks and obstacles.
 The flair of Russell’s filmmaking and the dynamic performances, which are turned up to 11 in far too many scenes, fail to elevate the film above the familiar trajectory of the against-all-odds success story.
 It works almost entirely due to the passion and drive that Lawrence brings to the screen.

-Also on disc and SVOD through Amazon, iTunes, and other portals.
+On Blu-ray and DVD and SVOD through Amazon, iTunes, and other portals.
 The DVD and Blu-ray include the featurette “Joy, Strength and Perseverance” and the “Times Talk with Jennifer Lawrence and David O. Russell” interviewed by Maureen Dowd.
 Blu-ray features an Ultraviolet Digital HD copy of the film.